-The following guidelines review the purpose of the program, and provide guidelines for each of the key program participants, Senior Advisors, state sponsors, and ICMA, and provide structure for the program nationwide while recognizing the differing needs of the individual states.
-Details of the program can be found in the remaining sections of the ICMA Senior Advisor Program Manual and by contacting the ICMA Senior Advisor Program Coordinator, ICMA Senior Advisor Greg Bielawski at gbielawski@icma.org.
+he following guidelines set forth the purpose of the program and provide guidelines for each of the key program participants-Senior Advisors, state sponsors, and ICMA-and provide structure for the program nationwide while recognizing the differing needs among the individual states.
+Details of the program can be found in the remaining sections of the ICMA Senior Advisor Program Manual and by contacting the ICMA Senior Advisor Program Coordinator and Florida Senior Advisor Pam Brangaccio at pbrangaccio@icma. org.
+Members can also contact Rosalyn Ceasar, Senior Program Manager at rceasar@icma.org.